Master in Health Sciences

 Admission

-With its interdisciplinary perspective, the Master in Health Sciences attracts candidates from a variety of educational backgrounds, including social sciences, economics, medicine, psychology, and other health-related disciplines.
-This will allow students to benefit from the interactions within a diverse class of academic peers.
+With its interdisciplinary perspective, the Master in Health Sciences attracts candidates from a wide range of educational backgrounds, including social sciences, economics, medicine, psychology, and other health-related disciplines.
+Students benefit from interaction within a diverse cohort of academic peers.

-The required qualification for admission is a Bachelor’s degree (or an equivalent higher education degree) from a university recognized by the University of Lucerne.
-Please refer to Admission Guidelines for detailed information and exceptions.
+Admission requires a Bachelor’s degree (or an equivalent higher education degree) from a university recognized by the University of Lucerne.
+Please refer to the Admission Guidelines for detailed information and possible exceptions.

 Application Deadline

-The Master in Health Sciences starts every fall term.
-The application period for each fall intake lasts from mid-February until April 30.
+The Master in Health Sciences begins each fall term.
+The application period for the fall intake runs from mid-February until April 30.

-until 31.08.: For applicants who do not require a visa (citizens of CH, EU, EFTA, Japan, New Zealand)
+Late applications (with an additional fee of CHF 150) are accepted until 31 August for applicants who do not require a visa (citizens of CH, EU, EFTA, Japan, New Zealand).

 Fees

-Due to the national commitment to education and the generous funding from federal and cantonal governments, tuition fees at Swiss universities are relatively low.
-Please click here for detailed information regarding fees at the University of Lucerne.
+Thanks to Switzerland’s national commitment to education and generous funding from federal and cantonal governments, tuition fees at Swiss universities are relatively low.
+Please click here for detailed information on fees at the University of Lucerne.

 Study regulations